danielb2/clin/readme.md

 Because some package names are not suitable for variable names, they get renamed.
 For example: '@org/foo-bar' is accessible as 'orgFooBar'

+The package.json "main" file will always be loaded as `main`

 ![example](media/example.png)

 ## installation